vitest-dev/vitest/docs/config/index.md

 - Your `alias` configuration is now respected inside bundled packages
 - Code in your tests is running closer to how it's running in the browser

-Be aware that only packages in `deps.experimentalOptimizer?.[mode].include` option are bundled (some plugins populate this automatically, like Svelte).
+Be aware that only packages in `deps.optimizer?.[mode].include` option are bundled (some plugins populate this automatically, like Svelte).
 You can read more about available options in [Vite](https://vitejs.dev/config/dep-optimization-options.html) docs.
-By default, Vitest uses `experimentalOptimizer.web` for `jsdom` and `happy-dom` environments, and `experimentalOptimizer.ssr` for `node` and `edge` environments, but it is configurable by [`transformMode`](#transformmode).
+By default, Vitest uses `optimizer.web` for `jsdom` and `happy-dom` environments, and `optimizer.ssr` for `node` and `edge` environments, but it is configurable by [`transformMode`](#transformmode).

 This options also inherits your `optimizeDeps` configuration (for web Vitest will extend `optimizeDeps`, for ssr - `ssr.optimizeDeps`).
-If you redefine `include`/`exclude` option in `deps.experimentalOptimizer` it will extend your `optimizeDeps` when running tests.
+If you redefine `include`/`exclude` option in `deps.optimizer` it will extend your `optimizeDeps` when running tests.
 Vitest automatically removes the same options from `include`, if they are listed in `exclude`.

 ::: tip
 You will not be able to edit your `node_modules` code for debugging, since the code is actually located in your `cacheDir` or `test.cache.dir` directory.
-If you want to debug with `console.log` statements, edit it directly or force rebundling with `deps.experimentalOptimizer?.[mode].force` option.
+If you want to debug with `console.log` statements, edit it directly or force rebundling with `deps.optimizer?.[mode].force` option.
 :::

 #### deps.registerNodeLoader<NonProjectOption />